scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 Biomolecular crystallography involves the determination of the molecular structure of proteins and nucleic acids and their complexes by using X-rays, neutrons, or electrons.
 The molecular structures determines the protein's biological function, so the experimentally determined structures provide valuable insights vital for understanding biology and to developing new therapies in medicine.
-The recent *resolution revolution* in cryo-EM and the breakthrough in protein prediction with deep learning models now provide complimentary sources of insights to biomolecular structure, but the crystallographic approach continues to remain vital because it still supplies the most precise structures [resrev]_.
+The recent *resolution revolution* in cryo-EM and the breakthrough in protein prediction with deep learning models now provide complimentary sources of insights to biomolecular structure, but the crystallographic approach continues to remain vital because it still supplies the most precise structures [[Kuhlbrandt14]_.

 Biological crystallographers are familiar with Jupyter's browser-based environment and interactive cells, especially after ColabFold enabled running AlphaFold2 from Colab notebooks [Col.
 Nonetheless, most protein crystallographers continue to use well-developed, user friendly GUIs to run crystallographic software in routine analyses.